LoopKit/loopdocs/docs/gh-actions/gh-update.md

         * If your certificate has an expiration date several months in the future - you can wait and renew your certificate later; skip ahead to [Update `Fork`](#update-fork)
     * Click each row that has a `Distribution Certificate` and revoke it
     * You will get an email informing you the certificate was revoked
-1. Navigate to your `Match-Secrets` Repository
+1. Navigate to your `Match-Secrets` Repository on your Github account.
-    * You can do this several ways, but the URL address will be `https://github.com/username/Match-Secrets` where `username` is replaced by your *GitHub* username
+    * You can do this several ways, but typically you would open a new browser tab and access your Github.com account.
+The URL address will be `https://github.com/username/Match-Secrets` where `username` is replaced by your *GitHub* username
 1. Delete the `certs/distribution` folder using these instructions.
 The GIF below indicates the places to click with numbered red rectangles:
     * Frame 1: Click 1 on the folder called `certs/distribution`
     * Frame 2: Click 2 and 3 on the three dots in the upper right and then `Delete directory`